Back

 Soft peach light through autumn grasses, at RHS Garden Hyde Hall

-‘Peach Fuzz’ has been chosen as the Pantone Color Insitute’s Colour of the Year for 2024.
-This is the 25th year of the programme, which aims to engage the global design community and colour enthusiasts in a conversation about colour.
+‘Peach Fuzz’ was chosen as the Pantone Color Insitute’s Colour of the Year for 2024.
+This was the 25th year of the programme, which aims to engage the global design community and colour enthusiasts in a conversation about colour.

 The Institute chooses the year’s colour based on research into influences around the world, in design, art, travel, lifestyle and socio-economics.
 When it comes to naming the colour, they try to conjure an image and a feeling: